ssinakhot/rotmg-bin-parser/README.md

 rotmg-bin-parser
 ================

-parses rotmg's bin files to extra xml data
+parses rotmg's bin files extract xml data

+It seperates all Item objects into items.xml, Pet related objects into pets.xml, and other objects into objects.xml